robisim74/qwik-speak/docs/quick-start.md

   locale(lang || config.defaultLocale.lang);
 };
 ```
-Internally, Qwik Speak will try to take the Qwik `locale`, before falling back to default locale if it is not in `supportedLocales`.
+Internally, Qwik Speak will try to use the Qwik `locale`, before falling back to default locale if it is not in `supportedLocales`.

 ## Change locale
 Now we want to change locale.
 Let's create a `ChangeLocale` component: